 The Jackson Ultima Excel are excellent all-around ice skates available for an affordable price, providing you with the comfort and support you need at an accessible price.
 In addition, the nicely padded collar and tongue keeps your ankles well-supported and protected.

 Excel’s closure system is essentially made up of laces, which isn’t a bad thing because you can easily adjust the tightness to fit your preference.
-On the other hand, by not having a velcro strap, there’s a chance the laces might come undone.
+By not having a velcro strap, there’s a chance the laces might come undone.

 They come with Mark II blades, which edge really well and provide a solid base for beginners and intermediate skaters alike.
 Also, they glide tremendously well.
 Fortunately for vegans like us, the Jackson Ultima Excel is built with a durable vinyl coating, synthetic lining, and PVC outsoles.